 What is Agile Working?

 Agile working involves employers, managers, and employees exploring whether the work of individuals or teams can be done in a more flexible manner.
-This approach allows employees to choose work locations and times that suit them best, while still adhering to the guidelines set by the business.
+This approach enables employees to select work locations and times that best suit them, while still adhering to the guidelines established by the business.

 The goal of a business in finding an agile working solution is to enhance employees’ ability to manage their work-life balance and improve their well-being, while still achieving the objectives of their role.